mauricevalerio/scrimba-react-projects/m9-movie-tv-watchlist/README.md

 ## Movie Watchlist

+Scrimba's Frontend Developer Career Path | Module 9 | Working with APIs

+Based on the solo project of Module of Scrimba's Frontend Developer Career Path however everything is designed and written differently.
+The only thing I've referenced is the project concept itself.

 A web application that pulls TV and movie data from [TMDB](https://www.themoviedb.org/) and users have the option to add and remove watchlist and saved to local storage for data persistence.

 Built with HTML, Tailwind CSS, and React.